MaxwellKendall/maxwellkendall.com/src/blog-posts/data-structures/graphs.md

 In this case, you may use either depth first or breadth first.
 The solution depends on what you aim to do with the traversal.
 The main thing to keep in mind here is we treat each item's top, bottom, left, and right node as an edge.

 Various problems are expressed without using these prompts: "find the shortest path" or "find the longest path" but they actually reduce to one of them.

+5. Has Cycle
+A graph has a cycle when